wenewzhang/mixin_network-nodejs-bot2/README.md

 ![mixin_network-keys](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/mixin_network-keys.png)
-Create a file: config.js.
+In the folder, create a file: config.js.
 Copy the following content into it.
 > config.js
 ```javascript
 // NOTE: please update this config file with your app parameter